-Storm restoration in Lecanto
+Storm damage restoration in Lecanto

 Lecanto is the unincorporated county seat of Citrus County, home to around 6,300 residents positioned inland from the Gulf but well within the damage envelope of every major system that crosses the Nature Coast.
 The county's surge history is among the most dramatic on Florida's western side: Hurricane Helene in 2024 set an all-time record, overwhelming Crystal River and Homosassa with several feet of water inside structures overnight, while Idalia the year before pushed seven-foot surge levels into coastal communities.
 Hurricane Milton's rainfall sent the Withlacoochee River to record heights, forcing evacuations far east of the shore.
 Between hurricanes, almost any tropical system that grazes the Big Bend delivers enough wind to take down trees and knock out power for days.
 Storm Damage 911 connects Lecanto homeowners with vetted, licensed local pros for a free storm-damage assessment.